JamesWalter/simple-go-service/README.md

 The tutorial below can be run in a free in bowser Alpine Linux Virtual Machine.
 [Play With Docker](https://labs.play-with-docker.com/)

-For mor information about docker:
+For more information about docker:
 + [Docker offical website](https://www.docker.com/)
 + [Docker tutorials using play with docker](https://training.play-with-docker.com/)
 + [Docker Get Started](https://docs.docker.com/get-started/)